Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 - international or multilateral organisations

-- private sector partners.
+- private sector or legal sector

 A wide range of approaches are acceptable if these achieve the objectives of the award.
 We expect coapplicants with a diversity of expertise to be included in the application.